bassosimone/script-build-windows/README.md

 directory and an updated SHA256SUM file that you should commit.

-You'll need to have installed Visual Studio 2017 and the Linux Subsystem for Windows with bash and these additional commands:
+You'll need to have installed Visual Studio 2017 and the Linux Subsystem for Windows with bash with `curl` installed.
+Additionally, we also require CMake to be installed as a Windows executable.

-- cmake
-- curl
-- ninja

 Open a development command prompt for either `x86` or `x64` (depending on what you want to compile for) and run: